Agentic Assurance Pack

 The product bet

 That matters because the market has moved from generic LLM governance to agentic AI systems that plan, call tools, persist context, and connect to MCP servers.
-A serious buyer will ask four questions:
+A serious reviewer will ask four questions:

 • What workflows are approved to run?